kyliekarnage/GeoBackground.js/README.md

 Requires jQuery for ajax requests.
+Changes the background image of the body element.

+Simply call getGeoBackground() and you're done!